Building service engineers can work on a range of projects that contribute to the functioning of any kind of building, office or living space

 - Self-employment and freelance work is sometimes possible.
 Those with chartered status and extensive experience may establish themselves as independent consultants.

-- Overseas work or travel is available, with UK-qualified building services engineers being in demand across the globe.
+- Overseas work or travel is available, with UK-qualified building services engineers in demand across the globe.

 Entry into building services engineering is typically via an engineering qualification.
 In particular, a degree in one of the following subjects will be useful:

 - building services engineering

 - mechanical engineering

 Engineering or technology HNDs/foundation degrees can fulfil all the academic requirements to become an engineering technician (EngTech), or part of the requirements to gain incorporated engineer (IEng) status.
 Appropriate further learning to degree level would then be needed to progress further in the job.